Skip to Content

 This layered dessert goes in the oven with the flan layer on top of the cake layer, but after baking, the layers magically switch places.
 The cake layer puffs up while baking and rises right through the heavier flan mixture that sinks to the bottom.

-Once you flilp it onto a plate, the creamy flan sits on top of the chocolate cake, with a light layer of caramel on the very top.
+Once you flip it onto a plate, the creamy flan sits on top of the chocolate cake, with a light layer of caramel on the very top.
 A stunning presentation and a delicious layered cake!

-Probably the easiest substitution for a Mexican chocoflan is to use a boxed cake mix for the chocolate cake layer.
+The easiest substitution for a Mexican chocoflan is to use a boxed cake mix for the chocolate cake layer.
 My recipe makes the cake from scratch, mostly because I wanted to make sure and have a dense cake batter rather than a light fluffy chocolate cake.
 It seems to hold up better to the flan.

 A few other substitutions could include: